 - Margin gives wiggle room for what God can drop in—rest included.
 Of course God works through our schedule and our commitments, our planned activities.
 Yet think of God’s commands for the harvesters in the Torah: Leave the corners and edges of your fields for the poor.
 The goal is not maximum productivity; there is room for others to reap after you; room for generosity.

 - I’m asking the wrong questions.
 Sometimes I’m asking, what if I don’t do this?
 Maybe I should be asking, What might God be wanting to do in the event I said no?
 Thinking about “no” is just as essential as thinking about “yes”.

-- Choose quality over quality; depth rather than breadth.
+- Choose quality over quantity; depth rather than breadth.
 Africa is kneading into me this idea that relationships and discipleship take time.
 Expecting them to stay within the bounds of a status update or a snug time slot can project the illusion of loving well when actually I’m largely unavailable.
 Honestly—sometimes I want commitments as proof of my worth; so I can look back at my week and say, Wow.
 That’s why I’m so tired.
 Look at all I did!
 Or I can form that mental resume proving that I am Doing Something Worthwhile; I am Making a Difference.
 (Yes.
 It does sound lame even as I type it.)

 - “Making a mistake doesn’t mean you should keep doing the wrong thing.”
 This was a nugget from my husband this weekend as my eyes swam in exhaustion.
 If I’ve overcommitted, I can still see if I can gracefully back out or get help so my family and others keep paying the price.
 Christopher Ash aptly writes in his post The Difference Between Costly Sacrifice and Burnout, “Until God takes us home to be with Jesus, we are to offer ourselves as those who have a life to offer, rather than a burned-out wreck.”